Forward Regression via Gram-Schmidt Orthogonalization for Ultra-High Dimensional Linear Models: Methodology

 For \(i \notin J\), the following equivalence holds:

 Thus, (\ref{ref2}) can be expressed as:

-In comparison, (\ref{ref1}) and (\ref{ref3}) differ only in their denominators, which fundamentally affects the normalization of variables.
-This distinction explains the difference in selection criteria between GSFR and OGA.
+In comparison, (\ref{ref1}) and (\ref{ref3}) differ only in their denominators, which affects the normalization of variables.
+This distinction explains the key difference between the selection criteria of GSFR and OGA.
 In the {GSFR} selection criterion, only the unique part of a variable, unexplained by the previously selected variables, contributes to the selection process.
 OGA may incorrectly normalize this unique part, thereby impacting the selection outcome.
 After one variable is selected, both methods perform component-wise linear regression with orthogonalized variables to compute the residuals, thereby reducing computational cost.

-We now illustrate the advantage of the proposed GSFR over OGA by applying GSFR to Example 1, where the variables are highly correlated.
-The specific performance of GSFR is summarized in the table below.
+We now illustrate the advantage of the proposed GSFR over OGA by applying GSFR to Example 1, where the predictors are highly correlated.
+The specific performance of GSFR is summarized in the Table~\ref{tab:example1_GSReg} below.

 In this example, we observe that \(\left| \mu_{J_{2}, 2} \right| > \left| \mu_{J_{2}, 3} \right|\), indicating that GSFR correctly selects \(x_{2}\) based on its unique contribution, thereby improving the accuracy of variable selection.
 This improvement occurs because GSFR correctly normalizes the unique part of each variable.
 In contrast, OGA fails to normalize correctly, leading to an overestimation of the unique contribution of \(x_{3}\) to the response.